Logical blocks for fault-tolerant topological quantum computation: Implementing logical blocks in topological fusion-based quantum computation

 \subsubsection{Ports}

-While not a topological feature, ports are an important component of the logical block framework that allow us to define logical channels.
+While not a topological feature, ports are an important component of the logical block framework that allow us to define logical blocks.
 In terms of the fusion network, a port identifies a set of resource states that have unpaired (and thus unfused) qubits.
-These unpaired qubits remain unmeasured and form the set of outer qubits, each connected component of which forms a surface code state (post measurement) encoding the input or output of a channel (as depicted in Fig.~\ref{fig:surviving_on_boundary}).
+These unpaired qubits remain unmeasured and form the set of outer qubits, each connected component of which forms a surface code state (postmeasurement) encoding the input or output of a block (as depicted in Fig.~\ref{fig:surviving_on_boundary}).